cybozu-go/cke/docs/ckecli.md

 Write kubeconfig to stdout.

-This config file include client certificate.
+This config file embeds client certificate and can be used with `kubectl` to connect Kubernetes cluster.

 Option      | Default value         | Description
 ----------  | --------------------- | -----------